FixedEffects/FixedEffectModels.jl/files/benchmark.md

-`reg`, `reghdfe` (Stata) and `lfe` (R) roughly use the same repeated demeaning procedure by default.
+Note: `reg`, `reghdfe` (Stata) and `lfe` (R) roughly use the same repeated demeaning procedure by default.
 When the demean procedure is slow to converge, `reghdfe` and `lfe` switch to different algorithms.
 For some "hard" datasets, these commands may therefore be faster ( = `reg` is fast because Julia allows to write fast code, not because the underlying algorithm is better).